Clearing of protected plants

 - re-clearing (for up to 10 years) of an area that was lawfully cleared under the Act.

 The General Exemptions Information Sheet (PDF, 216KB) will help you work out whether a general exemption applies to your proposed clearing.

 An exemption also applies for clearing outside of a high risk area on the flora survey trigger map.
-Note: if you are aware, or become aware, of any endangered, vulnerable or near threatened plants you cannot clear the plants or within 100m of the plants unless you obtain a protected plant clearing permit.
+Note: if you are aware, or become aware, of any threatened or near threatened plants you cannot clear the plants or within 100m of the plants unless you obtain a protected plant clearing permit.

 What if the plants I want to clear are within a mapped high risk area?

 If the native plants you propose to clear are ‘in the wild’ and none of the above exemptions apply, you need to get a suitably qualified person to undertake a flora survey of the clearing impact area and to prepare a flora survey report.
 A suitably qualified person is typically an ecological or botanist who meets the qualifications, experience and skills set out in the flora survey guideline (PDF, 536KB).